fastfetch-cli/fastfetch/README.md

 * Some logos have an old variant.
 Access it by appending _old to the logo name.
 * To disable the logo, use `--logo none`.
 * Get a list of all available logos with `fastfetch --print-logos`.
-* Printing images as logo is supported using Sixel / Kitty graphics protocol or chafas image to text conversion.
+* Printing images as logo is supported using Sixel / Kitty / iTerm graphics protocol or chafas image to text conversion.

 ##### Package managers
 ```